 Inventories consist of spare parts and consumable materials and are shown at the lower of cost or net realisable value.
 Cost is determined on a first-in-first-out method.

 Investments

-Investments comprise restricted current balances that are held on deposit with banks in the Republic of Kazakhstan in respect of the Company's ARO in this country and are classified as non current.
-These are carried at fair value with gains or losses recognized through statement of comprehensive loss.
+Investments comprise restricted current balances that are held on deposit with banks in the Republic of Kazakhstan in respect of the Company's decommissioning liabilities in this country and are classified as non current.

 Financial instruments